NiaHenry20/NiaHenry.github.io/README.md

 </ul>
 <hr>
 <h1> The Design </h1>
-In the creation of the user interface design for Secrets, I leveraged the capabilities of Adobe Illustrator.
-I employed a combination of the software's tools, such as the pen tool, shapes, and color palettes, to produce a visually appealing and intuitive design.
-The end result was a streamlined, contemporary layout that effectively communicated the journaling concept while providing a seamless user experience.
-The UI design generated in Illustrator served as a blueprint for the website's front-end development, ensuring a consistent aesthetic and user experience throughout the platform.
+To design the user interface for Secrets, I utilized Adobe Illustrator's powerful features.
+By combining tools like the pen tool, shapes, and color palettes, I crafted a visually appealing and user-friendly design.
+The final product was a sleek, modern layout that effectively conveyed the journaling concept while delivering an intuitive user experience.
+The UI design created in Illustrator served as a blueprint for the website's front-end development, ensuring a cohesive aesthetic and a seamless user experience across the platform.

 <br>
 <img src="/images/git artb2.JPG" alt="Alt text" title="Optional title">
 <img src="/images/hitbrd 3.JPG" alt="Alt text" title="Optional title">